PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     ```

     > :bulb: **Learning Objective** <br>
-    > A firewall endpoints is a organizational resource that inspect intercepted traffic with Palo Alto Networks Threat Prevention technologies.
+    > A firewall endpoint is a organizational resource that inspect intercepted traffic with Palo Alto Networks Threat Prevention technologies.
     <br>

 6. Associate the endpoint with the VPC network.
 The association can take up to 30 minutes to complete.